tengfone/urlshortener/README.md

 <img src="./screenshots/sqlerdiag.png" width="200" height="200">

-The reason behind this structure is first of all there are a couple of factors to consider.
-Although MySQL has a feature whereby it is able to find duplicate primary keys, it does not guarantee concurrency, as such if say there are 2 App Servers making a request to place both similar primary key value into the server, there might be undesired results.
-To solve this issue, I would propose the use of ZooKeeper to make it a distributed system.
+If this application is amounting to high traffic, I would propose the use of ZooKeeper to make it a distributed system.
 However, seeing the scale of this assignment, I believe that this set up is more than enough

 For the Primary Key (ShortURL), if a user does not specify an alias, it will generate a random 8 character ShortURL using B62 encoding.
 A-Z,a-z,0-9.
 I have also capped the user input for the ShortURL to 10 characters max.
 The LongURL has a maximum of 2048 character as that is the maximum characters a URL can have.